 1 |

-Since this Search-UnifiedAuditLog can take user’s audit data for the last 90 days, you may require old audit data for analysis.
-In that case, scheduling will help you to keep the audit log for more than 90 days.
+Since this Search-UnifiedAuditLog can take user’s audit data for the last 180 days, you may require old audit data for analysis.
+In that case, scheduling will help you to keep the audit log for more than 180 days.
+You can either use Azure Automation or Task Scheduler to schedule the script.

 To run a PowerShell script task from the scheduler, you can use below the format.